zhangvicto/Belty/README.md

 - Unclogged Micros Swiss heat break using heat gun and an allen key (heat it up and push out clogged filament)
 - Tested X and Y movement, no lost steps or jitter
 - Switched X endstop to confirm to slicer standard
+- Spider board Y homing PIN changed to correspondent pin for inductive prob (default Z) - use an endstop on the gantry can make this easier
+- If your belt shifts along the rollers, try changing the bottom idler to a self-aligining one

 ## Videos:
 https://www.youtube.com/watch?v=r81HVeg5oeo